 Projects: Engaging Families of Youth in Kentucky

-The Family Justice Program is partnering with the Kentucky Department of Juvenile Justice to make services more family-oriented in the agency’s detention centers, youth development centers, and group homes.
-A consistent, systemwide focus on the strengths of youth and their families is expected to help young people succeed after their release.
+The Family Justice Program partnered with the Kentucky Department of Juvenile Justice to make services more family-oriented in the agency’s detention centers, youth development centers, and group homes.
+A consistent, system-wide focus on the strengths of youth and their families was designed to help young people succeed after their release.

-Drawing on input from youth and their families, project staff will work with DJJ and facility staff to ensure that forms, policies, and practices reflect the importance of family in preparing young people in custody for a successful transition home.
+Drawing on input from youth and their families, project staff worked with DJJ and facility staff to ensure that forms, policies, and practices reflect the importance of family in preparing young people in custody for a successful transition home.

 As a broad definition of family provides youth a bigger and potentially strong safety net, the Family Justice Program understands family to include not just immediate and extended relatives but also elected members, such as romantic partners, friends, neighbors, and clergy.